Michigan: Pain and Symptom Management for Nurses

 • Tapentadol

 Anticonvulsants may be used for fibromyalgia, diabetic and other neuropathies, and neuralgias.
-Use with caution as significant drug-drug reactions have occurred.
+However, they should be used with caution, as significant drug-drug reactions have occurred.
 Dosing should be adjusted for renal impairment.
-May cause sedation, dizziness, dry mouth, weight gain, and edema.
+They may cause sedation, dizziness, dry mouth, weight gain, and edema.

 • Gabapentin